tauraijob/bundle_plugin/README.md

 The plugin includes CSS classes that you can override in your theme:

 - `.webdev-bundle-category` - Category containers
-- `.webdev-bundle-plugin-item` - Individual plugin items
+- `.webdev-bundle-item` - Individual plugin items
 - `.webdev-bundle-actions` - Action buttons container
 - `.progress-bar` - Installation progress bar